The Nine Tailors

 By Dorothy L Sayers

-The classic British detective series featuring amateur sleuth Lord Peter Wimsey.
+The eleventh book in the classic British detective series featuring amateur sleuth Lord Peter Wimsey, with a new introduction by crime writer Jill Paton Walsh.

 When his sexton finds a corpse in the wrong grave, the rector of Fenchurch St Paul asks Lord Peter Wimsey to find out who the dead man was and how he came to be there.